 Knossos.
 Palaces and archaeological sites dating back to the Bronze Age, located on the island of Crete.

 Temple of Olympian Zeus.
-Remains of a temple completed during rule of Hadrian, dedicated to Zeus and located in Athens.
+Remains of a temple completed during the rule of Hadrian, dedicated to Zeus and located in Athens.

 Delos.
 A small island next to Mikonos, with numerous archaeological sites and a museum.
 This island was mentioned prominently in Greek mythology.

 Mount Olympus.
-Legendary mountain peak, standing at 2,918 meters, famous from Greek mythology as home of numerous gods.
+Legendary mountain peak, standing at 2,918 meters, famous from Greek mythology as the home of numerous gods.

 Sounion.
 Ancient Poseidon temple and columns by the sea, located at the very south of Attic peninsula, south of Athens.
 Beautiful views, especially during sunset.

 Balos Beach.
-Pristine blue and turquoise lagoon in remote, northwest part of Crete Island.
+Pristine blue and turquoise lagoon in the remote, northwest part of Crete Island.
 Accessible by boat or hiking trail.

 National Archaeological Museum.
-Ancient Greek art and archaeology museum in Athens, exhibiting sculptures, metalwork, vases and jewelry.
+Ancient Greek art and archaeology museum in Athens, exhibiting sculptures, metalwork, vases, and jewelry.
 Considered one of the most important museums in the world of this type.